ssanjan123/Deny-and-Conquer-TCP-Game-/README.md

    - Issue: Inconsistencies in client receiving board updates.
    - Solution: Manual serialization and streamlined data transfer.

-For detailed explanations of each implementation and the reasons behind their failures, refer to the extended documentation.
+For detailed explanations of each implementation and the reasons behind their failures, refer to the CMPT371_Project_Report_Final.pdf.